 - Attend your annual diabetic eye screening

-In the early stages (background and pre-proliferative), treatment may not be required.
+During background and pre-proliferative stages, treatment may not be required.
 However, taking steps to prevent it from developing is strongly recommended.

-As it progresses, it may be treated in one of three ways:
+As the condition progresses, it may be treated in one of three ways:

 - Laser surgery may be used to treat proliferative retinopathy.
 The purpose of this is to prevent new blood cells growing on the retina, preventing further vision loss.

-- Vitreoretinal surgery may be required if it has become too advanced for laser surgery to be used
+- Vitreoretinal surgery may be required if the condition has become too advanced for laser surgery to be used.

 Making a few lifestyle changes can improve your general health and reduce your risk of developing retinopathy.
 Early detection increases the chances of treatment being effective and prevent it from progressing.